sschueller/sschueller.github.io/content/posts/vbz-fahrgastinformation/index.md

 - Fix spacing issues

 - Fix umlauts in font to be at the correct ASCII position

-- Trim destination depending on actual length and not number or characters.

 - Design a 3d printed wall mount